RayanAlthonian/RayanAlthonian.github.io/_posts/2019-09-07-FirstProject.md

 ### Final Thoughts

-I think the first project is relatively easy, but it might be challenging for those who do not have to prior exposure to pandas.
-Overall, it was an interesting project and experience to test out what we have learned in the first week.
+I think the first project is relatively easy, but it might be challenging for those who do not have prior exposure to pandas.
+Overall, it was an interesting project and a great experience to test out what we have learned in the first week.
 {: style="text-align: justify"}